Visual Journaling and Expressive Arts: Arts-Based Narrative Approaches to Self-Regulation and Stress Reduction-Level One Certificate.

 4) The role of the Expressive Therapies Continuum in applying visual journaling methods for self-regulation, emotional expression and storytelling;

-5) The impact of specific visual journaling approaches on health and well-being based on EMDR, DBT and Mindfulness-Based approachs;
+5) The impact of specific visual journaling approaches on health and well-being as integrated with principles found in psychotherapy and counseling methods, EMDR, DBT and Mindfulness-Based approaches;

 6) Integrative methods of visual journaling, creative writing, and storytelling;